nicolovergaro/DNLP_project/README.md

 Professor: Luca Cagliero, Moreno La Quatra.

 ## First extension
 Thit first extension is a title generation task.
 The employed model is BART starting from the pretrained version [distilbart](https://huggingface.co/sshleifer/distilbart-cnn-12-6).
+We have fine-tuned this model for one epoch on all the three datasets available to let the model learn how the title of scientific papers are built, then a second fine-tuning epoch was performed on each dataset to specialize the models.

+The following are the results obtained:
 |                       | Rouge-1 F1 | Rouge-2 F1 | Rouge-L F1 | BERTScore F1 |
 |:---------------------:|:----------:|:----------:|:----------:|:------------:|
 |  bpt-ai on AIPubSumm  |   0.4332   |   0.2240   |   0.3607   |    0.9064    |